sherry-ml/EVA7/S8/README.md

 ### Session 8 Assignment

 Main jupyter notebook is located at https://github.com/sherry-ml/EVA7/blob/main/S8/Session_8_Assignment.ipynb.
-It pulls the necessary functions and classes from https://github.com/sherry-ml/deep_dream_code and trains resnet18 models for 20 epochs
+It pulls the necessary functions and classes from https://github.com/sherry-ml/deep_dream_code and trains resnet18 model for 20 epochs

 Torch Summary of resnet18 model